Our team

 • Joey Hersh

-is a young farmer from Princeton, MA who graduated from Clark University in 2015.
-While in school, he began a mini-career in the world of wine, working for a wine shop, importer, distributor, and later in vineyards in California and France.
-After spending a few years traveling in different parts of the world, he wanted to dig into food systems work and landed at the Worcester Food Hub, aggregating food from local farms and distributing it to farmer's markets, schools, and hospitals.
-He spent two brilliant and expansive seasons with Hannah at Red Shirt Farm and Frith Farm and is keen to take the experience and skills learned at these farms and apply them here at home.
+grew up in Princeton and graduated from Clark University in 2015.
+Prior to farming, he was immersed in the world of wine- working for a wine shop, importer, distributor, and later in vineyards in California and France.
+After spending a few years traveling in different parts of the world, he wanted to dig into food systems work and spent two brilliant and expansive seasons with Hannah at Red Shirt Farm and Frith Farm.
 When he is not in the field, you can find Joey kayaking at Comet pond, baking bread, collecting rocks or dreaming up projects in his home garden.

 • Hannah Pilar Romig